 Once you have determined which type of cat you are encountering, you can better assess your next step in dealing with them.
 Keep in mind that both types of cats are very capable of showing aggression or running away if confronted, making it a good idea to call The Bug Dude to have an expert technician handle trapping the cat and bringing it to the local animal shelter, rather than attempting such a feat yourself.
 Being able to provide the shelter with the likelihood of it being either stray or feral can help them assess the cat and determine the next appropriate step to take.
 Knowing this information can also help The Bug Dude technician more effectively manage the trapping.
 Finally, if you believe you have a feral cat visiting you, it’s worth keeping an eye out to see if there are more in the area so you can enter into a trapping endeavor knowing the scope of the project.

+Are Community Cats a Problem?
 The short answer is “Yes.”
 Community cats can cause problems in urban and rural settings and can pose not only an economic and ecological threat, but also a health threat to you, your pets, and your loved ones.

-Perhaps the biggest health threat that community cats pose is that they are the most common vectors of rabies in domestic animals.
+Health Issues Caused by Community Cats Perhaps the biggest health threat that community cats pose is that they are the most common vectors of rabies in domestic animals.
 In addition, cats can transmit several different diseases and parasites to people: cat scratch fever, plague, ringworm, hookworm, salmonellosis (caused by salmonella), and toxoplasmosis, to name a few.
 When it comes to diseases that community cats can pass to your pets, the list is even scarier: FIV (feline AIDS), feline leukemia virus (FeLV), feline panleukopenia virus (FPV), rabies, distemper, and various parasites.
 These diseases and parasites are generally passed via direct contact with the infected cat, but can also potentially be passed through contact with the cat’s feces, or even from a proliferation of fleas caused by these cats (as is potentially the case for plague and typhus).
 This is especially important to remember as community cats are known for using loose soil (aka gardens and flowerbeds) or sandboxes as their bathrooms.

-Community cats and free-ranging cats (these are pet cats who are allowed to roam free outdoors) are notoriously devastating to native wildlife.
+Ecological Impact of Community Cats Community cats and free-ranging cats (these are pet cats who are allowed to roam free outdoors) are notoriously devastating to native wildlife.
 If you just look at the numbers, there are about 164 million cats in the U.S., of which roughly 30 to 80 million are outdoors as community cats, and a potentially large portion of owned cats are free-ranging outdoors as well.
 Thus with tens of millions of these predators running free, it’s hardly surprising that cats are possibly the most significant cause of mortality to native birds, mammals, reptiles, and amphibians.
 In fact, cats have been partially responsible for the extinction of at least 63 species in the wild worldwide.
 But their ecological impact doesn’t stop there, they are known to impact wildlife populations through injury and behavioral changes (like reduced feeding chances due to cat harassment).
 To give an example of community cats’ impact on wild birds, a study was done on more than 80 rehabilitation centers in North America and they reported that cats caused the intake of over 50% of injured birds, and of those nearly 80% died.
 And while cats can also sometimes kill invasive species like house mice or pigeons, research shows that they haven’t done so in numbers great enough to control those species.

-The first clear economic concern that community cats present is to anyone raising livestock, especially free-range chickens or other domestic fowl.
+Economic Concerns From Community Cats The first clear economic concern that community cats present is to anyone raising livestock, especially free-range chickens or other domestic fowl.
 Yes, these cats will prey on those livestock animals, causing losses for anyone raising them.
 In addition, a recent study estimated that cat damage and management has cost around $22 billion worldwide in less than 50 years, that’s almost $1.3 million a day.

+What Can You Do About Community Cats?
 As a community, the absolute best thing we can do about community cats is to prevent their populations from rising.
 The number one way to do this is by spaying and neutering the cats.
 First, make sure you spay or neuter your beloved pet cat so if they get out of the house they don’t end up making more kittens.
 Second, support TNR initiatives.
 TNR stands for Trap Neuter Return, a program whereby feral cats are trapped, spayed or neutered, and then returned to their outdoor community.
 The goal of these programs is to gradually reduce or eliminate feral cat populations by progressively decreasing new generations of cats being born feral.
 Third, if you, a loved one, a friend, or a neighbor need to re-home your pet cat, bring it to an appropriate animal shelter instead of “setting it free” with feral cats; remember, domestic cats aren’t a native species and don’t belong in the wild.

 And of course, if you are currently having an issue with feral cats, and don’t have decades to wait for their populations to decline, give The Bug Dude a call at 800-310-BUGS (2847) and let our technicians use humane live animal traps to catch the cats and bring them to the local animal shelter.